DP-65: Description

-In 1991, the DP-65 automated, small size, remotely-controlled Rocket Grenade Launcher system was developed and adopted by the Russian Navy.
+In 1991, the DP-65 automated, small size, remotely-controlled Rocket Grenade Launcher system was developed and adopted by the Soviet Navy.

 DP-65 can be installed directly on watercraft and on the coast.

 Designed to protect ships, waterworks, offshore platforms and other important marine and coastal facilities from combat divers, frogmen, and saboteurs.
 The grenades are believed to produce casualties to divers within 16 meters of the explosion.
 They are employed by Grachonok-class anti-saboteur ships.